Leave of Absence

 - You will also be asked some questions to make sure you understand what the request will mean for your fees, grant, access to campus facilities etc. If your answer to any of these questions is ‘No’ you should read the information provided on the form or speak to a staff member.
 If you do need to speak to a staff member about fees etc. then you can leave the form and return to complete it at a later date

 - Upload any required supporting documentation.
 Only staff handling this request will have access to this information.
-If you prefer, you can bring it to your Programme Office or School Office.
+If you prefer, you can bring it to your College/School Office.
 Your request may not require supporting documentation e.g. if it is made before term starts.
 If you are unsure then please read the UCD Leave of Absence Policy or speak to a staff member

 - Once your application is submitted, you will be able to see the progress of this request in SISWeb under Programme Services and then My Leave of Absence/Withdrawal Requests